Overlytic/Kaggle_Titanic_in_R/README.md

 # Kaggle_Titanic_in_R
-This is my first kaggle submission, and it is for the Titanic Machine leaning competition.
+This is my first kaggle submission, and it is for the Titanic Machine learning competition.

 It is done in R markdown and largely based on the awesome kernel by Megan Risdal. https://www.kaggle.com/mrisdal/titanic/exploring-survival-on-the-titanic